Candida auris is a type of fungus. It is one of the few Candida strains that can affect humans, and infections can be severe or fatal.

 Doctors will need to discuss all options and their possible outcomes with the patient beforehand.

-C. auris infections have appeared in 30 different countries, including the U.S. The CDC also note that these infections likely occur in many other countries that may not have sufficient tools to identify the infection accurately.
+C. auris infections have appeared in 30 different countries, including the U.S. The

 While other infectious germs may cause outbreaks that start in one area of the world and spread from there, C. auris is different.

 In 2019, researchers noted that cases of C. auris appeared around the same time on three different continents, and each strain had a different genetic code.

 Experts are unsure why the infections seemed to appear at the same time.
 Some theories indicate that environmental factors such as climate change may have played a role.
 They also think that the fungi, in general, may have developed an immunity to the drugs designed to treat them.